-Staff told us that they were happy working in the home, the staffing levels were good and they felt supported by the Manager and the training provided.
+Staff told us that they were happy working in the home and the staffing levels were good.
+One staff member spoke of how they, "Felt supported by the Manager and the training provided."

 A record of compliments received about the home was kept and shared with the staff team, this is good practice.